Find Grad Schools

 • Grade homework and tests, and compute and record results, using answer sheets or electronic marking devices.

-What a Teacher Assistant Should Know
+Qualities of a Teacher Assistant

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.